hpssjellis/maker100-eco/media/notes01.md

 # End of semester notes

-1. Finishing all the assignments just means you are ready to do the final projects, which determine if you pass the course of not.
+1. Finishing all the assignments just means you are ready to do the final projects, which determine if you pass the course or not.

 1. 1st final project: is a sensor with an actuator using the xiao-esp32s3-sense .
 Determines a minimum grade of 50% if all assignments passed.